Pi4IoT/Single_Board_Computer/ESP8266/shower/README.md

-<h2>Water Consumption Meter with ESP8266</h2>
+<h1>Water Consumption Meter with ESP8266</h1>

 <img src="https://user-images.githubusercontent.com/36192933/57177256-cdcb1680-6e62-11e9-8a13-db00b81c8379.png" width="350">

 * The following part is implemented in the C code:
-* Interrupt when a high is on GPIO pin 5
+* Interrupt when a signal raising up is on GPIO pin 5
 * Deep Sleep mode
 * wake up function
 * using e-Paper display